C3BI-pasteur-fr/python-course-1/source/Creating_and_Calling_Functions.rst

 that we have covered in the preceding pieces.
 However, very often we want to do essentially the same processing repeatedly, but with a small difference, such as a different starting value.
-Python provides a means of encapsulating suites as functions which can be parameterized by the arguments they are passed.
+Python provides a means of encapsulating suites as functions which can be parametrized by the arguments they are passed.
 Here is the general syntax for creating a function: ::

    def functionName(arguments):